Preceptorship reports

 Preface – Preceptorship Shanghai

-Preceptorship Shanghai Caicun Zhou, MD, PhD, Shanghai Pulmonary Hospital, Director of the Cancer Institute of Tongji University, Shanghai, China Dear Colleagues, On 28th and 29th June, 2018, a Lung Cancer International Preceptorship directed towards medical oncologists took place in Shanghai, China.
+On 28th and 29th June, 2018, a Lung Cancer International Preceptorship directed towards medical oncologists took place in Shanghai, China.
 The scientific provider was the Shanghai Pulmonary Hospital affiliated to the local Tongji University.
+In the course of these two days, lectures and workshops were held with the aim of improving the participants’ knowledge about lung cancer management in China and internationally.

 Immunotherapy: the emerging paradigm of cure

-Immunotherapy: the emerging paradigm of cure The introduction of molecularly targeted agents 15 to 20 years ago marked the beginning of a new era.
+The introduction of molecularly targeted agents 15 to 20 years ago marked the beginning of a new era.
 Today, immune-checkpoint–inhibiting drugs have established yet another level of treatment.
+While both chemotherapy and targeted agents exert their effects directly at the tumor, which implies the eventual emergence of resistance, immunotherapy targets the immune system, enabling a certain percentage of patients to survive over extended periods of time.

 EGFR- and ALK-targeted treatment: present and future

-EGFR- and ALK-targeted treatment: present and future Chemotherapy for advanced or metastatic lung carcinoma has evolved slowly with limited progress between 1948 and the beginning of the 21st century.
+Chemotherapy for advanced or metastatic lung carcinoma has evolved slowly with limited progress between 1948 and the beginning of the 21st century.
 Until then, only minimal gains in long-term OS had been achieved, and the benefit of chemotherapy was discussed in a controversial manner.
+Fortunately, this was the very time when the rise of molecularly targeted agents started.

 序言